Biology

 BIOL-294: Pre-Health Careers Seminar II

 In this course, students will examine the requirements and application processes for a variety of health care careers.
 Topics will include examining core competencies related to health professions, avenues of application, professionalism, personal statements, mock interviews, and developing an academic plan.
 Guest speakers of current professional students and admissions officers will help students explore the processes.
-Prerequisite: Successful completion (C- or better) of BIOL-194.
+Prerequisite: Sophomore standing or higher.
 Fall and Spring.

 This course focuses on understanding the similarities and differences in the anatomical structure of vertebrates.
 Emphasis will be given to the human body’s form and function with comparison to that of other vertebrates in an evolutionary and environmental context.
-The topics of vertebrate radiations and developmental anatomy; tissue; the integumentary, skeletal, muscular, circulatory, respiratory, lymphatic, endocrine, digestive, excretory, reproductive, and nervous systems; and sensory apparatuses will be discussed.
+The following topics will be discussed: vertebrate origins and radiations, developmental anatomy, tissues, and the integumentary, skeletal, muscular, circulatory, respiratory, digestive, urogenital, endocrine, and nervous systems.
 Prerequisites: Successful completion (C- or better) of BIOL 111 and 112 with labs, CHEM 111 and 112 with labs.
-Corequisite: BIOL 310L lab, 1 credit hour.
+Co-requisite: BIOL 310L lab, 1 credit hour.
 Fall.

 This course focuses on understanding the similarities and differences in the anatomical structures of vertebrates.
 Emphasis will be given to the human body’s form and function with comparison to that of other vertebrates in an evolutionary and environmental context.
-These connections will be demonstrated through dissection of representative vertebrate specimens (cat, dog, fish, cow, sheep) in conjunction with human models.
-The topics of the skeletal, muscular, digestive, excretory, reproductive, and nervous systems, and sensory apparatuses will be discussed.
+These connections will be demonstrated through dissection of representative vertebrate specimens in conjunction with human models.
+The following topics will be discussed: tissues and the integumentary, skeletal, muscular, circulatory, respiratory, digestive, urogenital, endocrine, and nervous systems.
 Prerequisites: Successful completion (C- or better) of BIOL 111 and 112 with labs and CHEM 111 and 112 with labs.
-Corequisite: BIOL 310 lecture, 3 credit hours.
+Co-requisite: BIOL 310 lecture, 3 credit hours.
 Fall.

 BIOL-315: Molecular Genetics